pberba/pberba.github.io/about/index.md

 title: About me
 ---

-Hi, I'm Pepe Berba GMON, CCSK.
+Hi, I'm Pepe Berba.

-I write about stats, security, and cryptography.
-I've been bouncing back and forth between cybersecurity and machine learning for the past few years.
-In my free-time, I practice penetration testing and forensics, and I'm targetting to get an OSCP in the future.

-I'm a hobbyist cryptographer.
-I've had a few units of cryptography and number theory in college and some experience solving crypto challenges in CTFs.
-Nothing serious.

 Background
 ----------

-I'm currently a Cloud Security Engineer and an ex-Machine Learning Researcher at [Thinking Machines Data Science](https://thinkingmachin.es/), a data science startup in the Philippines.
-I'm also trying to finish my masters degree in data science from the University of the Philippines, School of Statistics.

-Previously, I worked in a Redrock IT Security, a cybersecurity startup based in the Philippines.
-I was part of the founding team of the SOC and had to wear many hats: deploying SIEMs from scratch using ELK, developing integrations and custom scripts for the operations, configuring rules and alerts for threat detection, and monitoring and analyzing alerts.
+I'm currently working in Threat Detection and Hunting at Canva.

+Previously, I've worked a Machine Learning Researcher at Thinking Machines, a data science constultancy in the Philippines, and worked as an SOC Engineering in a MSSP, Red Rock Security.

 Certifications